The barbell is one of the most versatile and effective pieces of home gym equipment.

 The set is equipped with 4 cast iron 3-pound weight plates, four 7.5lbs plates, four collars, and one connector to turn dumbbells into a single barbell so that fitness enthusiasts can choose the set according to their fitness level.

-The set comes with textured chrome handles which minimized hand fatigue and star lock collars which can easily lock the plates into place.
+The set comes with textured chrome handles which minimized hand fatigue and star lock collars that can easily lock the plates into place.
 Depending on what your fitness goals are, you can choose from a total weight option of 40, 50, 52.5, 60, 105, and 200lbs options.

 The iron plates have a black paint finish for corrosion resistance and durability.
 It also features chrome handles that are knurled for a secure and non-slip grip.
 The connector is suitable for 1-inch spin-lock dumbbells.